simonmichael/hledger/doc/DECISIONS.md

 ### Shift "cost" terminology to "transacted cost" or "transacted price"

 To distinguish transacted costs (@) from cost basis ({}).

-### Don't auto-recognise gain accounts by name

-For lot tracking, hledger identifies realised gain (rgain) and unrealised gain (ugain) postings by account types `G` and `U`.
-Unlike other account types, these two are not automatically inferred from english account names (even though the names `revenues:gain` and `equity:unrealised-gain` are built in for use as defaults).
-Reasons: (a) to avoid breaking hledger 1 journals which happen to use those names and (b) to avoid inconsistent UX for english/non-english-language users, especially as these types can determine whether a journal entry is accepted or not.

 ### Compute realised gain from the disposal postings only